-5 Great Places for an RV Trip in Texas
+5 Great Places for RV Trips in Texas

 Summer is upon us!
-After being cooped up inside for so long, it’s time to take an RV trip.
+After being cooped up inside for so long, it’s time to take one of the best RV trips ever.
 When you’re heading out from the Houston area, don’t fall for the mistake that all Texas campgrounds are the same.
 Whether you’re looking for wandering reptiles or underground caverns, RV sites in Texas have a lot to offer.
 We’ve gathered 5 places you won’t want to miss while you’re taking a motor home across the Lone Star State.
 If you haven’t been to these spots before, get ready to pick up an RV in Houston and discover some amazing attractions.

 Don’t worry, Our RV Rentals Are Gator-Proof